Code-Institute-Submissions/Interactive-project-stream2/README.md

   - macbook 13" and 15"
   - samsung galaxy

-  To test it in different devices i started using the github xxxx, when I fixed all the versions for the different tablets and mobile screens I opened the portfolio from my iphone and realised the display was not looking as it should.
+  To test it in different devices i started using the console toggle device toolbar, when I fixed all the versions for the different tablets and mobile screens I opened the portfolio from my iphone and realised the display was not looking as it should.
-  To fix this I createD a specific an new mobile version.
-For this purpose i downloaded xcode simulator and i served the website via [npm package serve](https://www.npmjs.com/package/serve) to be able to access it instantly and remotely through my own phone.
+  To fix this I created a specific and new mobile version.
+For this purpose i downloaded xcode simulator and served the website via [npm package serve](https://www.npmjs.com/package/serve) to be able to access it instantly and remotely through my own phone.

 ## Credits